Sakshibhokare/MERN-FULLSTACK/week5/class-5.2/README.md

 // npm i express it adds dependencies : this will add number of libraries to our project
 // when you delete node modules you should only run npm install it will get the list of dependencies and install everything which is needed

+//we have multiple library which are written already we take them locally